-- Convenient and smooth transaction through payment gateways.
+- Convenient and smooth transactions through payment gateways.

 - Consumer engagement through social media and other forms of marketing.

 Resources are those reservoirs of support and expertise that help your business stay afloat.
 So, the critical resources of your Uber business model are:

 - Technical platforms like apps and web portals across operating systems.